BRMonte/marvel-api-poc/README.md

 ```
 - This is a Rails 7 monolith app
 - It handles external API calls with httparty gem
+- The Marvel API elements are wrapped in a module to be reused in different requests
-- The external API request is encapsulated in a service object
+- The Marvel API request is encapsulated in a service object
 - To improve performance the API's response is cached using loew-level caching technique
 - The favorite/upvote logic is done with cookies to avoid implementing a more robust authentication system
 - The app has test coverage built with Rspec gem